oceanlau/garbage/PHP/Laravel/README.md

 ### Develop APIs

+-   Request Validation: create a request class and put our validation code in there:

+    ```bash
+    # Create a request class
+    php artisan make:request StoreNote

+    vi app/Http/Requests/StoreNote.php
+    ```

+    ```PHP
+    # Authorization code here.
+You can access $this->user(), $this->{PARAMETER_NAME}, $this->route, your model class, etc. to check user privilege.
+Return false causes a 4xx HTTP error.# todo
+    public function authorize()
+    {
+        return $this->user()->name == $this->author;
+    }

+    # Request parameter check rules here.
+Validation rules provided by Laravel should be enough: https://laravel.com/docs/master/validation#available-validation-rules
+    public function rules()
+    {
+        return [
+            'title' => 'required|max:100',
+            'author' => 'required|max:100',
+            'content' => 'required|max:800',
+        ]
+    }

+    # Customize validation error messages here.
+    public function messages()
+    {
+        return [
+            'content.required' => 'Content is required!',
+        ]
+    }
+    ```

+    Finally, put it to work by replace the request class in your controller `app/Http/Controllers/NoteController.php`:

+    ```PHP
+    <?php
+    // ...
+    use App\Http\Requests\StoreNote; // Add this line

+    class NoteController extends Controller
+    {
+        public function store(StoreNote $request) { // Change the class name
+        // ...
+        }
+    // ...
+    }
+    ```

 -   Force JSON: Laravel has prewritten some API code for us, but did not enforce a JSON reponse.
 Since nowadays it would be strange to most clients that an API returns a HTML page instead of a JSON object, for most of us we'd better enforce JSON reponses on API calls ourselves.

     Obviously it would be a bad idea to force Laravel to return JSON on every kind of request.
 Surely We can return JSON from our controller code.
-But when there is an exception the default way of Laravel handling it is still returning HTML.
+But when there is an exception, including validation failure and authentication failure, the default way of Laravel handling it is still returning HTML.

     That's why the healthy way would be distinguishing requests from API calls and webpage calls, and only enforcing JSON response on API calls.
 This method below is borrowed from [@DarkGhostHunter at medium](https://medium.com/@DarkGhostHunter/laravel-convert-to-json-all-responses-automatically-c4a72b2fd3ac) and others: